mridul1024/transit-app/README.md

 1. Use the appropriate XML files for Strings, Colors, and Styles
 2. Elevation = 1dp
 3. Use containers
 4. Use the Material Pallete colors implemented in the colors.xml
+5. Please follow conventional [Material Design](https://material.io/design) guidelines for all future changes.

 ## Other